 Burger King Scholarship

-The application period for the 2019-2020 school year begins on Oct.
+The application period begins on Oct.
 15, 2018 and closes Dec.
 15, 2018.
-The first 50,000 applications will be processed.
-Click here to view the scholarship eligibility requirements and to apply now.
+The first 50,000 apps will be processed.
+Click here for eligibility requirements and to apply.

 DEADLINE: DECEMBER 15, 2018

 UVA-Affiliated Scholarships (the following 4 listed are for UVA only):

 Awarded to exceptional students applying to UVA from Virginia who will add to the diversity of the student population.
 The award covers full tuition and required fees.
 Awards are based primarily on Virginia residency, academic merit, leadership, and outstanding citizenship.
 A student must also satisfy at least two of the following conditions: (1) have a history of overcoming adversity; (2) be a first generation college student; (3) be a member of an underrepresented minority or ethnic group; (4) be a member of a low income family; (5) reside in a rural or inner-city location; (6) have been raised in a single parent household.
 A committee reviews all applicants from Virginia for possible awards, and notifications are sent in early April.
 Please see Mrs. Combs in guidance by December 3 if you would like to be considered for a nomination for this scholarship.

 The Blackburn scholarship was established to honor John A. “Jack” Blackburn, who served as dean of admission from 1985 until he died in 2009.
 Friends and colleagues of the former dean created the scholarship and began raising funds when they first learned he was ill.
 More than $1.8 million has been raised so far, including a contribution from all deans of admission at Virginia public universities.
 Please see Mrs. Combs in guidance by December 3 if you are applying to UVA and would like to be considered for a nomination for this scholarship.